Trump's GOP: Party further tightens tie to former president | Politics

 But as Republican officials from across the country gathered in Utah this week for the RNC's winter meeting, party leaders devoted considerable energy to disciplining Trump's rivals and embracing his grievances.
 As the earliest stages of the next presidential contest take shape, their actions made clear that choosing to serve Trump and his political interests remains a focus for the party.

-“If President Trump decides he's running, absolutely the RNC needs to back him, 100 per cent,” said Michelle Fiore, an RNC committeewoman who has represented Nevada since 2018.
-“We can change the bylaws.”
+"If President Trump decides he's running, absolutely the RNC needs to back him, 100%," said Michele Fiore, an RNC committeewoman who has represented Nevada since 2018.
+"We can change the bylaws."
 The loyalty to Trump is a fresh reminder that one of America's major political parties is deepening its alignment with a figure who is undermining the nation's democratic principles.
-As he fought to stay in the White House, Trump sparked a violent insurrection at the US Capitol.
+As he fought to stay in the White House, Trump sparked a violent insurrection at the U.S. Capitol.
 More recently, he has explicitly said that former Vice President Mike Pence could and should have overturned the election results, something he had no power to do.

-Away from the ballrooms of the RNC meeting, Pence rebuked Trump on Friday, saying he had “no right to overturn the election” and that his former boss was ”wrong'' to suggest otherwise.
-Pence is one of a few Republicans making moves toward a 2024 campaign regardless of whether Trump wages a comeback bid.
+Away from the ballrooms of the RNC meeting, Pence rebuked Trump on Friday, saying he had "no right to overturn the election" and that his former boss was "wrong'' to suggest otherwise.
+That kind of dissent was rare in Salt Lake City.
+In censuring two GOP lawmakers who have criticized Trump and joined the committee probing the Jan.
+6 insurrection, the RNC channeled the former president in assailing the panel for leading a "persecution of ordinary citizens engaged in legitimate political discourse."
+Pence, whose life was threatened on Jan.
+6, is one of a few Republicans making moves toward a 2024 campaign regardless of whether Trump wages a comeback bid.
 If he were to run for the White House again, Trump is such a powerful force with the GOP base that he probably wouldn't need the party's help to become the nominee.

 Some Republicans said that's beside the point.